OpenJobDescription/openjd-specifications/rfcs/0008-environment-wrap-actions.md

 template that uses wrap hooks has these functions available.

 Patterns like `bash -c "{{WrappedAction.Command}} {{WrappedAction.Args}}"`,
-which interpolate raw values into a shell-parsed string, are unsafe and should be replaced with the `repr_sh`-based forms shown in the [Basic Example](#basic-example).
+which interpolate raw values into a shell-parsed string, are unsafe.
+Replace them either with argv forwarding, as in the
+[Basic Example](#basic-example), or — when a shell command line is genuinely required — with the `repr_sh`-based forms.
 Wrap scripts written in a language that exposes a native argv-array API (Python's `subprocess.Popen([cmd, *args])`, Rust's `std::process::Command::args`, etc.) avoid the shell-quoting problem by sidestepping the shell entirely.